mharen/mharen.github.io/blog/2013/2013-11-understanding-that-there-exists.md

 Then this happened again when I was listening to a podcast I’d been listening to for a long time.
 My views usually line up well with the host’s (I listen for entertainment, not education).
 But then he passionately, and repeatedly started taking a position I am strongly opposed to.
 I literally said “Whoa, what?!” to myself the first time I heard it.
 Then I went though the whole exercise: this crazy smart, well informed guy has an insane position on this issue.
 Whoa!
 But that’s ok!

 Now, suppose you actually want to change some hearts and minds on an issue.
 That’s really, really hard, and I’m not going to tackle that here.
-I can recommend these two books I recently finished, though: *<a href="http://www.amazon.com/Switch-Change-Things-When-Hard/dp/0385528752">Switch</a>* and <a href="http://www.amazon.com/How-Win-Friends-Influence-People/dp/0671723650">*How To Win Friends and Influence People*</a> (aka HTWFAIP).
+I can recommend these two books I recently finished, though: *[Switch](http://www.amazon.com/Switch-Change-Things-When-Hard/dp/0385528752)* and [*How To Win Friends and Influence People*](http://www.amazon.com/How-Win-Friends-Influence-People/dp/0671723650) (aka HTWFAIP).

 Both titles walk you through the basics of understanding problems, working with people, and affecting change.
 They use lots of anecdotes, guidelines, and tips.